Deep reinforcement learning for irrigation scheduling using high-dimensional sensor feedback: Materials and methods

-Let \(\pi\) denote a stochastic decision rule, a mathematical function that maps each possible state \((s)\) to a probability of taking action \((a)\), i.e., \(\pi(a,s) = \mathbb{P}(A=a|S=s)\) where \(A\) and \(S\) are random variables.
-In other words, decision rule \(\pi\) probabilistically prescribes an irrigation amount \(a\) given the state observation \(s\).
-While decision rules can be deterministic, stochastic decision rules are more common in applications.
+Let \(\pi\) denote a stochastic decision rule, a mathematical function that maps a state \((s)\) to a probability of taking an action \((a)\), i.e., \(\pi(a,s) = \mathbb{P}(A=a|S=s)\) where \(A\) and \(S\) are random variables.
+In other words, decision rule \(\pi\) probabilistically prescribes irrigation amount \(a\) given state observation \(s\).
+Since different \(\pi\) prescribes a different action at each step and leads to a different sequence of rewards, the sum of rewards at the end of episode is dependent on \(\pi\).
+Note that, by assigning $1$ to a particular action, decision rules can be deterministic.

 Using \(\pi\), the ultimate goal of learning can be formally expressed as solving the following maximisation problem:

 where \(A_t\) is chosen according to \(\pi\) and \(\mathbb{E}\) is the expectation with respect to the randomness in both states and decision rule.
 Equivalently, the goal is to discover an optimal decision rule \(\pi^*\) such that